kcexn/L_KaranProjects_Rust_TextEditor/README.md

 	* after entering the command you will be prompted for a line number to edit.
 It's recommended you first print the file to see the lines
 	* The program will then print the line out that you are editing.
 If you change your mind copy paste the text back into the console
 	* enter will submit the changes and you will be taken back to the original console for appending.
+- :w will begin writing the file to disk.
+	* After entering the command you will be prompted for a file path.
+	* enter the file path exactly correctly followed by enter.

 Currently the program lacks a way to save to disk.